UniKerogen/TempleECE3712/Assignment 1/ReadME.md

 ## Using the discrete summation solution in MATLAB of the integral form of Coulomb’s Law with discrete charges ΔQ from the surface charge density ρ S and surface area ΔS, determine the resulting E at a point P(x,y,z)

+If there is any question, feel free to submit an issue in the _issue tab_.

 **Project 1 Theory 1** is not working as expected due to calculation error.
 The user input function section can still work.

 **Project 1 Theory 2** has the proper setup.
 However, the calculation is not not working.